-In one jazz-philosophy fusion evening, six philosophers from three UK universities will give short talks alongside two live sets from Jazz-Phi, a new quintet featuring the philosophers James Tartaglia of Keele University and Andrew Bowie of Royal Holloway college of the University of London on saxophones and on philosophy, with Steve Tromans on piano, Mike Green on bass, and Tymek Jozwiak on drums.
+In one jazz-philosophy fusion evening, six philosophers from three UK universities gave short talks alongside two live sets from Jazz-Phi, a new quintet featuring the philosophers James Tartaglia of Keele University and Andrew Bowie of Royal Holloway college of the University of London on saxophones and on philosophy, with Steve Tromans on piano, Mike Green on bass, and Tymek Jozwiak on drums.

-It follows last year’s Festival on the philosophy of technology at the Sherman Theatre and Cardiff philosophers speaking at the Eisteddfod, the Edinburgh Festival, and the How The Light Gets In fringe festival at Hay-on-Wye.
+It followed last year’s Festival on the philosophy of technology at the Sherman Theatre and Cardiff philosophers speaking at the Eisteddfod, the Edinburgh Festival, and the How The Light Gets In fringe festival at Hay-on-Wye.

 “Philosophical ideas matter to people and ought to be presented in an engaging way”, says philosopher and saxophonist Professor James Tartaglia.
 “Jazz, the music of the moment, has never had any trouble engaging people, and throughout its history has always been open to new and surprising fusions.”